 The scene will show a lead female character slipping in to the adult shop to buy a lingerie set and walking out carrying one of the shop's distinctive fuchsia pink bags.

-not less than 18 years of age.
+adults of not less than 18 years of age.
 The category is primarily for explicit works of consensual sex or strong fetish material involving adults.
-During the classification process, the BBFC state that certain types of material are not acceptable and films
+During the classification process, the BBFC state that certain types of material are not

-containing such material will fail classification.
+acceptable and films containing such material will fail classification.
 Included in prohibited material is anything that indicates withdrawal of consent, or any infliction of pain or acts that may cause lasting physical harm.
-At the more extreme end the classification
+At the more extreme

-engines in the main allow unrestricted access to a variety of hard core material, some of which may never have been classified.
-Hence whilst it is easy to tarnish the role of a licensed sex shop, it at least offers a regulated alternative to the plethora
+search engines in the main allow unrestricted access to a variety of hard core material, some of which may never have been classified.
+Hence whilst it is easy to tarnish the role of a licensed sex shop, it at least offers a regulated alternative

 Nice ' n' Naughty would urge Councillor Marshall to visit our store and gain a closer understanding of the challenges we face and the control we exercise.